 What if the Responsible Party or Their Insurance Company Won’t Pay?

 In most cases, you’ll make a claim with the property owner’s insurer, as these kinds of claims are often covered by homeowner’s or business liability insurance.
 However, it’s common for the insurance carrier, the property owner, or both to claim they have no responsibility because your injuries were your fault.

 One common argument is that a hazard was an obvious problem, and you would have seen it if you were watching where you were going.
 North Carolina law does allow that property owners have no duty to warn of a hazard if it should be clearly obvious to a visitor.
 Sometimes the two sides of a claim disagree about what should be obvious.
 In some circumstances, a property owner may make the case that you didn’t notice a hazard or warning sign because you were busy staring at your phone or otherwise not paying attention.

 If you’re getting pushback from the insurer or responsible party for this or any other reason, don’t attempt to argue it out with them yourself.
 Call a lawyer right away and have no contact with the other party or insurance company until you do.
 Under North Carolina’s contributory negligence laws, if you are found to have even contributed to the accident by as little as one percent, you will not be able to collect any damages.
 Speaking with an experienced attorney as soon as possible is your best chance at protecting your legal rights.

-By hiring one of our talented Charlotte Premises Liability lawyers at Auger & Auger to handle your case, you will be taking the proper steps to ensure that your case will be treated with the utmost care and receive the best possible legal outcome.
+By hiring one of our talented Charlotte Premises Liability attorneys at Auger & Auger Accident and Injury Lawyers to handle your case, you will be taking the proper steps to ensure that your case will be treated with the utmost care and receive the best possible legal outcome.

 Our Charlotte Premises Liability lawyers can help you recover financial compensation for your injuries and any expenses related to those injuries, including: